Thursday, 11 November 2021

 Just can't get this thought out of my head:

-We are a country that prides itself on its "Sanskriti".
-There is no shortage of people going to temples and "teerth yatras".
-Masses and masses of people go to earn "Punnya" by taking dips in holy rivers such as the Ganga.
+We are a country that prides itself on its culture and sanskriti.
+There is no shortage of people going to temples, mosques, gurudwaras and churches and teerth and haj yatras and pigrimages.
+Masses and masses of people go to earn "Punnya" (merit) by taking dips in holy rivers such as the Ganga or visiting holy sites such as Sri Harmandir Saheb, Mecca and Jerusalem.
 People deliberate endlessly over the "inner meaning" of Draupadi's humiliation in the Mahabharat when her clothes were being taken off in a full court.

 What good is all of this if we can't even take care of needy people around us.
 Such a large flux of people go through these railways stations, a substantial number of whom are clearly well off enough to lend a helping hand.
 Yet, we have old women who are semi naked and haven't had food for days begging for just that little bit that would take them to the next day.

 Makes no sense whatsoever!
 Start with serving the needy around you!
-If you can't see the divine in another human being, what divinity will you ever find in temples?
-If you can't earn the punnya of feeding a hungry person, clothing someone naked, and healing someone sick, what punnya is yours for the taking at Ganga?
+If you can't see the divine in another human being, what divinity will you ever find in temples, mosques, gurudwaras and churches?
+If you can't earn the punnya (merit) of feeding a hungry person, clothing someone who is naked, and healing someone who is sick, what punnya (merit) is yours for the taking at the Ganga or Mecca or Sri Harmandir Sahib or Jerusalem?

 No comments: